Student Welfare

 Disability

-The Senior Tutor, Eleni Kechagia-Ovseiko, is the College’s Disability Lead and responsible for co-ordinating the College’s provision for students with disabilities.
-The Disability Co-ordinator is the Academic Officer, Sarah Milne Das.
+The Senior Tutor, Eleni Kechagia-Ovseiko, is the College’s Disability Lead and responsible for the College’s provision for students with disabilities.
+The Disability Co-ordinator is the EDI and Welfare Officer, Sarah Milne Das.

 The University and Colleges view applications from students with disabilities in exactly the same way as those from other candidates.
 Prospective student applicants with disabilities are encouraged to contact the University Disability Office in advance of applying, in order to assist them in making their choice of College and subject of study.

 Successful applicants who may require special arrangements are encouraged to contact the Nuffield Senior Tutor soon after they receive a College offer in order to discuss their needs.
 A visit can be arranged if necessary, to view facilities and discuss specific accommodation, support and study needs.
-A guide to Nuffield's accessibility will soon be available online; if you require information in the meantime please contact the Nuffield Academic Office.
+A guide to Nuffield's accessibility is available here.

 Any student with disability-related queries or concerns is encouraged to contact the University Disability Advisory Service (DAS) and the Nuffield Senior Tutor.

 The DAS is made up of a team of specialist advisors who provide information and advice on disability issues, and facilitate access to study for all students.
-Each College is linked with two advisors from the DAS; for Nuffield, these are Kevin Rayson (mental health) and Sarah Jones (other disabilities).
+Each College is linked with two advisors from the DAS; for Nuffield, these are Kevin Rayson (mental health and autism) and Sarah Jones (other disabilities).

 The Senior Tutor is responsible for Nuffield's provision for students with disabilities, and is always happy to discuss students' needs confidentially.
-She can advise on the procedures around special arrangements for exams (such as extra time and rest time, easy access to bathrooms, typing exam scripts or any other requirement) and any additional support which the College can provide during your studies.
+She is supported by the EDI and Welfare Officer, Sarah Milne Das, who assists with practical arrangements.
+Eleni and Sarah can advise on the procedures around special arrangements for exams (such as extra time and rest time, easy access to bathrooms, typing exam scripts or any other requirement) and any additional support which the College can provide during your studies.